svn2github/dotnetzip/Readme.txt

 ---------------------------------

-I am no lawyer, but before using this library in your app, it may be worth contacting PKWare for clarification on rights and licensing.
-The specification for the zip format includes a paragraph that reads:
+I am no lawyer, but before using this library in your app, it may be worth reviewing the various licenses.

+The specification for the zip format, which PKWARE owns, includes a paragraph that reads:

   PKWARE is committed to the interoperability and advancement of the